philanc/luanacha/README.md

 # luamonocypher

-This is intended to be a Lua wrapper for the Monocypher cryptographic library by Loup Vaillant (http://loup-vaillant.fr/projects/monocypher/)
+This is intended to be a Lua wrapper for the Monocypher cryptographic library by Loup Vaillant (http://loup-vaillant.fr/projects/monocypher/).

+Monocypher is heavily based on the NaCl crypto library by Daniel Bernstein and Tanja Lange.

+Major features and differences with the NaCl library:

+* Authenticated encryption with Chacha20 stream encryption and Poly1305 MAC,
+* Curve25519-based key exchange and public key encryption,
+* Blake2b hash function,
+* Ed25519-based signature function using Blake2b hash instead of sha512,
+* Argon2i, a modern key derivation function based on Blake2b.

+The complete documentation of the Monocypher library is available at http://loup-vaillant.fr/projects/monocypher/manual

+Note:  As of February 2017, Monocypher is not deemed to be production-ready yet.
+(See section "Current state" at http://loup-vaillant.fr/projects/monocypher/)

 ## License